jennycl/donation-analytics/README.md

 Data is taken in line by line (like a stream).
 The record is checked for validity, making sure to ignore any records that has invalid fields.
-Once we have the fields we need, we go through the following logic to update the data structure and output necessary lines to repeat_donors.txt:
+Once we have the fields we need, we go through the following logic to update the data structure and give output:

+'''
 If the donor (identified by a unique donor id of name and zipcode) is a repeat donor:
   If the year in the record is the most recent calendar year:
     Calculate percentile using Numpy's Percentile method